10 Types of Bass in North America – Easy to distinguish

 There are three species of spotted bass in North America.
 One of them is the spotted bass, and it was previously a subspecies of the black bass.
 Other subspecies include the Alabama bass, which is confined to river systems in Alabama and the Choctaw area of Florida.

 True spotted bass had its natural range in the lower Mississippi River basin, from Georgia to Texas, but it has since been introduced elsewhere.
 Spotted bass are primarily found in lakes with clear water, where they chase offshore forage fish such as shad.
-In addition, they are often caught using lighter tackle and smaller lures.
+In addition, they are often caught using lighter tackles and smaller lures.

 Spotted Bass M. punctulatus

 In North America, spotted bass can be found in lakes, reservoirs, and medium to large streams.
 They are primarily found in freshwater bodies, but they may occupy some areas in brackish water.
-Spotted bass spawn similarly to largemouth bass, which prefers warm, muddled water.
+Spotted bass spawn similarly to largemouth bass, which prefer warm, muddled water.
 Females reach sexual maturity at two to three years of age, at which point they lay 3,000 to 30,000 eggs, which hatch in four or five days.

 Types of Temperate Basses